HendElAhmadi/E_Commerce-SoapApi/README.md

     9.Then select the Schema Privileges tab

-    10.you can also restrict or allow the new users to access certain databases or schemas from add Entry
+    10.choose ecommerce_schema from add Entry and give the user all the privileges

     11.click on the Apply button to save the new user